moby/moby/libnetwork/docs/remote.md

 ## LibNetwork Integration

-When LibNetwork creates an instance of the Built-in `Remote` Driver via the `New()` function, it provides a `DriverCallback` which implements the `RegisterDynamicDriver()` to let the Built-in Remote Driver to register any of the `Dynamic` Drivers/Plugins with LibNetwork's `NetworkController`
+When LibNetwork creates an instance of the Built-in `Remote` Driver via the `New()` function, it provides a `DriverCallback` which implements the `RegisterDriver()` to let the Built-in Remote Driver to register any of the `Dynamic` Drivers/Plugins with LibNetwork's `NetworkController`

 Refer to [Remote Driver Test](https://github.com/docker/libnetwork/blob/drivers/remote/driver_test.go) which provides an example of how the Built-In Remote driver can register any Dynamic driver with LibNetwork.